 Most people I work with at Morgan Stanley are focused on helping clients grow their money; my job is to help them give it away.

 In my daily life, I’ve spoken to many people who think charitable giving isn’t for them because they’re not wealthy enough.
 While eight-figure charitable gifts might make the news, most donations are much smaller.
-In 2015, Americans gave nearly $390 billion to charity.
-While that includes some significantly large gifts, most regular households contributed just $2,520 on average.
-The point is, if people didn’t give at lower increments as well, most charities would really suffer.
+If people didn’t give at lower increments as well, most charities would really suffer.

 There really is strength in numbers.